EEOC Complaints: Everything You Need to Know

 A company with more than 14 employees are subject to the EEOC stepping in.
 8 min read

 EEOC complaints are handled by the Equal Employment Opportunity Commission (EEOC), the body responsible for investigating discrimination complaints based on religion, race, national origin, color, age, sex, and disability.
-A company with more than 14 employees are subject to the EEOC stepping in.
+A company with more than 14 employees is subject to the EEOC stepping in.
 Every employee has the right to file an EEOC complaint, not only those who feel like they have been discriminated against.

 The employer supplies documents and other information relevant to the case when a worker files a complaint.
-These items include copies of HR policies and any personnel files after the EEOC had followed up with a formal request.
+These items include copies of HR policies and any personnel files after the EEOC has followed up with a formal request.
 Although disruptive to the company and overall operations, the EEOC staff may also visit the office.

 During the work day, the staff may ask the employer for employee interviews.
 The EEOC can still contact employees outside of work without the employer's permission.
-Even if an EEOC complaint has numerous advantages, the employer is going to have to invest time, effort and sometimes money to deal with it.
-The EEOC notifies the employer and then asks it for a "statement of position," granting an opportunity to hear the story from this perspective.
+Even if an EEOC complaint has numerous advantages, the employer is going to have to invest time, effort, and sometimes money to deal with it.
+The EEOC notifies the employer and then asks for a "statement of position," granting an opportunity to hear the story from this perspective.

 Typical EEOC Complaint Investigation Proceedings

 The activities carried out are just for finding facts; information found by the EEOC is used to figure out if the complaint requires further action.
 From there, the process will turn into a formal investigation, which takes up more money and time.
 A typical EEOC investigation period lasts six months, but each case varies.

 During this time, the employer may be prohibited from destroying documents of any kind without prior permission.
 Employers should hire a lawyer for counsel.